Rolodophone/nea/report/report.md

 ## Objectives (~1 page)

+TODO fix numbering

 ### A-level Standard Objectives

-1. The game should open with a main menu with buttons and an animation loop of Jane
+1. Main menu
 	1. The "play" button should start the game
-	2. The "tutorial" button should start the tutorial
+	2. The "abilities" button should display the abilities screen
 	3. The "settings" button should display the settings
 	4. The "credits" button should display the credits
 	5. The settings and menu screens should have a button to go back to the main menu